-Putin’s troops capture half of Donetsk, says Russia-backed official – follow live
+Russia ‘extremely sensitive’ about war hijacking Putin event, says UK - follow live

+Vladimir Putin’s traditional end-of-year press conference has been cancelled over fears that the event would be hijacked by uncomfortable questions about the invasion of Ukraine, the UK’s Ministry of Defence says.

+There are increasing concerns about the prevalence of anti-war feeling in Russia, the MoD said in its latest intelligence update today.

-Over 50 per cent of the Donetsk region has now been captured by Vladimir Putin’s forces, according to an update early this morning from a Russia-backed official in Ukraine’s east.
+On the war front, over 50 per cent of the Donetsk region has now been captured by Mr Putin’s forces, according to an update early this morning from a Russia-backed official in Ukraine’s east.

 "A little more than 50 per cent of the territory of the Donetsk People’s Republic has been liberated," the Russia-installed administrator handling the occupied parts of Donetsk, Denis Pushilin, told Russian news agency RIA.